 The Shrink Next Door Soundtrack: Every Song in Episode 4 “The Foundation”

 - “I’m So Excited” by The Pointer Sisters (00:01): Phyllis talks to various strangers about her love life.
 At home, she opens a birthday card from Marty.
-The Shrink Next Door soundtrack music fades as Phyllis picks up images of herself.
+The Shrink Next Door soundtrack song fades as Phyllis picks up images of herself.

 - “More Than This” by Roxy Music (00:29): Marty and Hannah attend the Pen Gala.
 Ike poses with different guests.
 A band performs the song.